-- Illness or injury of the student, as documented by a health care professional - Illness or injury of the student's immediate family creating insurmountable condition of absence, as documented by health care professional - Death of a member of the student's immediate family - Documented appointments with health care professionals - Administrative approval based upon written request/justification to principal or designee - Recognized religious holidays - Documented judicial actions-subpoena/summons - Therapy prescribed and delivered by a licensed certified practitioner
+- Illness or injury of the student, as documented by a health care professional, - Illness or injury of the student's immediate family creating insurmountable condition of absence, as documented by health care professional, - Death of a member of the student's immediate family, - Documented appointments with health care professionals, - Administrative approval based upon written request/justification to principal or designee, - Recognized religious holidays, - Documented judicial actions-subpoena/summons, or - Therapy prescribed and delivered by a licensed certified practitioner.

-Prior approval for absences for vacation or other anticipated reasons must be granted by an administrator, and the student must make arrangements for makeup of work prior to the absence.
+Prior approval for absences for vacation or other anticipated reasons must be granted by an administrator and the student must make arrangements for makeup of work prior to the absence.
 Excessive absences and academic standing may be factors in the decision to excuse or not excuse the absence.

-Unexcused Absences - An unexcused absence takes place any time a student is out of school for reasons not recognized under the law.
+Unexcused Absences - An unexcused absence takes place any time a student is out of school for reasons unknown or not recognized under the law.
 On the third unexcused absence within the previous 30 school days, a letter will be sent to the parent/guardian informing them of the compulsory school attendance law and their legal obligation to follow the law.

-Excessive Absences or Truant - A student is considered truant or excessively absent when he/she has had at least five (5) unexcused absences, or absences for which the reasons are unknown, within a calendar month or 10 unexcused absences, or absences for which the reasons are unknown, within a 90 calendar day period; the student may be exhibiting a pattern of nonattendance and this may be considered excessive.
-Students who demonstrate truancy may forfeit their rights to attend Grad Bash, Prom, field trips or other extracurricular activities.
+Excessive Absences or Truant - A student is considered truant or excessively absent when he/she has had at least five (5) unexcused absences within a calendar month or 10 unexcused absences within a 90 calendar day period.
+The student may be exhibiting a pattern of nonattendance, and this may be considered excessive.
+Students who demonstrate truancy may forfeit their rights to attend Grad Bash, prom, field trips or other extracurricular activities.
 The student may be referred to the school's Student Support Team to determine if early patterns of truancy are developing.
 If it is determined that an early pattern of truancy is developing, regardless of whether the absences are excused or unexcused, a meeting with the parent/guardian shall be scheduled to identify potential remedies.
-If absences continue to be a concern, despite intervention attempts, the school may make a recommendation for filing a truancy petition.
-(1003.26 and 984.141, Florida Statutes)
+If absences continue to be a concern, despite intervention attempts, the school may make a recommendation for filing a truancy petition. (§§1003.26 and 984.141, Florida Statutes)

-Habitual Truant - A student is considered habitually truant when he/she has 15 unexcused absences within 90 calendar days with or without the knowledge or consent of the parent/guardian.
-(1003.01, Florida Statutes) Accumulated tardies and early check outs shall be considered unexcused absences.
-At the high school level or at a 6-12 combination school, seven unexcused tardies or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
+Habitual Truant - A student is considered habitually truant when he/she has 15 unexcused absences within 90 calendar days with or without the knowledge or consent of the parent/guardian (§1003.01, Florida Statutes).
+Accumulated tardies and early check outs shall be considered unexcused absences.
+At the high school level or at a 6-12 combination school, seven (7) unexcused tardies, missed periods, or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
+At the middle school level, six unexcused tardies or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
 At the elementary school level, four unexcused tardies or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
-At the middle school level, six unexcused tardies or early checkouts will equal one unexcused absence for the purpose of defining a habitual truant.
 Legal actions, including possible criminal charges, will be pursued when the parent/guardian ignores school attendance requirements.
-The Superintendent must provide the Department of Highway and Motor Vehicles (DHMV) with the name of each habitual truant student, age 14-18.
-The DHMV may not issue a driver's license or learner's permit to and shall suspend any previously issued license of any student who is habitually truant.
-(Chapter 322, Florida Statutes) Families receiving public assistance for a student through the State of Florida WAGES program may have that assistance withdrawn if the student is classified as a habitual truant.
+The Superintendent must provide the Department of Highway and Motor Vehicles (DHMV) with the name of each habitually truant student, age 14-18.
+The DHMV may not issue a driver's license or learner's permit to and shall suspend any previously issued license of any student who is habitually truant (§322.091, Florida Statutes).
+Families receiving public assistance for a student through the State of Florida WAGES program may have that assistance withdrawn if the student is classified as a habitual truant.